d-gamedev-team/dchip/readme.md

 ## Usage

+You can import the `dchip.all` module to bring in the entire library at your disposal.
+Alternatively if you're using the latest compiler (e.g. 2.064+ or git-head) you may use the new package module feature and import `dchip`.

 Most dchip types have getter and setter functions to access and modify internal fields, for example the `cpArbiter`'s internal fields such as the `e` field for elasticity can be accessed and manipulated with this code: